prahack/Pump-it-Up-moracse_170199F/README.md

 ## Handling missing values
-### Droped some fetures;
+### Dropped some features;

-* `scheme_name` - There are lot of null value percentage and dropped because of it.
+* `scheme_name` - There are a lot of null value percentages and dropped because of it.

-* `construction_year` - Lots of invalied values (0s) in this feature column and dropped this feature.
+* `construction_year` - Lots of invalid values (0s) in this feature column and dropped this feature.

 * `num_private` - This feature is unknown and dropped this also.

 ### Filled some values

-Handle some unusual 0 values with replacing mean or median.
+Handle some unusual 0 values by replacing mean or median.

 * `gps_height` - Group by `region` and `district_code`to fill the missing values(0s) using mean in this features.